Safe, Affordable, and Effective Medicines for Ukrainians (SAFEMed)

 Overview

-Following the Russian military invasion of Ukraine, SAFEMed is playing an important role in keeping the country’s supply chain intact and ensuring that humanitarian medical supplies reach the people that need them most.
-While much of SAFEMed’s staff has been forced to flee their homes, they continue to carry out their work in safer locations.
-Since the start of the war, MSH has helped establish Ukraine’s state-managed distribution of medical humanitarian aid, implemented supply chain innovations, and developed key partnerships with local institutions to close gaps in medical supplies and the health workforce.
+Following Russia’s full-scale invasion of Ukraine, SAFEMed played an important role in keeping the country’s supply chain intact and ensuring that humanitarian medical supplies reach the people who need them most.
+Since the start of the war, MSH has helped establish Ukraine’s state-managed distribution of medical humanitarian aid, implemented supply chain innovations, and developed key partnerships with local institutions to close medical supply and health workforce gaps.

 The award-winning program works with the local government and partners to: